rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

 ### Introduction

-The Oracle&reg; Autonomous Health Framework, (AHF), includes ORAchk, which enables you to audit and validate your Oracle Database Appliance (ODA) environment.
+The Oracle&reg; Autonomous Health Framework (AHF) includes ORAchk, which enables you to audit and validate your Oracle Database Appliance (ODA) environment.
 You can use AHF without incurring extra fees.